RSE-102/Lecture-Material/05_containerization/containers_exercise.md

 ## Optional Tasks

 - Publish a [Docker base image](https://docs.docker.com/develop/develop-images/baseimages/) to DockerHub.
-    - Link the published DockerHub repository in the issue.
+    - Link the published DockerHub repository in the pull request.
-    - Please add all files (`Dockerfile` etc.) that you have used to set up this container and shortly describe which commands you have used to do so.